Cyproheptadine for ADHD

 - Intestinal obstruction

-A systematic review of the use of cyproheptadine for weight gain found significant weight gain in 39 of 46 studies evaluated.
-In contrast, little benefit of cyproheptadine was found in malignant/progressive diseases, such as HIV and cancer.
+A systematic review on the use of cyproheptadine for weight gain found significant weight gain in 39 of 46 studies analyzed.
+In contrast, in malignant/progressive diseases, such as HIV and cancer, there was barely any benefit of cyproheptadine.
 The most common side effect was transient mild to moderate sedation.
-The review concluded that cyproheptadine is a safe and generally well-tolerated drug for weight gain.
+The review concluded that cyproheptadine is a safe and generally well-tolerated drug for weight gain.4

-A recent larger RCT also found cyproheptadine to be an effective and safe medication for weight gain in adults.
+A recent larger RCT also found cyproheptadine to be an effective and safe medication for weight gain in adults.5

-Another systematic review on the safety of cyproheptadine found a total of 93 adverse effects (adults 81.7%, children 18.3%) in the French pharmacovigilance database from 1985 to 2020
+Another systematic review on the safety of cyproheptadine found a total of 93 adverse effects in the French pharmacovigilance database from 1985 to 2020 (adults 81.7%, children 18.3%)6

-Cyproheptadine was thus classified as a safe drug.
-Use in young children was not recommended as a precaution.
-Liver values should be monitored.
+Cyproheptadine was thus classified as a safe medicinal product.
+To be on the safe side, use in small children was not recommended.
+The liver values should be checked.

-In contrast, a study of the preventive effect of 1 to 12 mg cyproheptadine on methylphenidate-induced sleep and appetite problems in 40 children 2 to 12 years of age found no differences from the placebo group.
+In contrast, a study on the preventive effect of 1 to 12 mg cyproheptadine on sleep and appetite problems caused by methylphenidate in 40 children aged 2 to 12 years found no differences compared to the placebo group.10